Salmiya: History

 Salmiya has been a model district in the context of modernization.
 It has undertaken a major face lift in recent times primarily due to ever-expanding commercial real estate on the Gulf Road.
 The popular Salem Al-Mubarak Shopping strip is in relative close proximity to the capital.
 The boom in real estate in Salmiya has seen its demographics being constantly on the move.
 Increasing rental prices have gradually pushed out its working class expatriate community towards the interior districts of Kuwait.

 The influx of foreigners to Salmiya is of historical importance dating as far back as the 1960s.
 During the Gulf War Salmiya was destroyed by invading Iraqi occupation, but from 1993 onward it was gradually rebuilt and re-populated.
 The old rugged 3-storied buildings and open fields, which Salmiya was famous for, have given way to high density layouts of high-rise apartments and complexes.
 The beach front, once a hub and harbor for the fishing and pearl diving community, has been transformed into a well-developed and modern bustling commercial avenue.
 Salmiya is also one of the most expensive area for real estate in the country.

 Sport

 Salmiya is home to the Thamir Stadium, which belongs to Al Salmiya Club.

 Construction has begun on a cricket ground, which once completed will be of One Day International standard.
 It is hoped the facility will help develop cricket in Kuwait, as well as luring international teams to play neutral matches there.
 The ground is due for completion in 2012.

 Transportation

 Some of the major roads connecting Salmiya are the 4th Ring road, 5th Ring road, and the Gulf Road.
-There are 2 major bus operators, City Bus and the Kuwait Public Transportation Company, serving all major routes along Salmiya.
+There are 3 major bus operators, City Bus, Mowasalat and the Kuwait Public Transportation Company, serving all major routes along Salmiya.
 Taxis are widely available in Salmiya and one can expect to pre-bargain about the fare.